East Bde Maka Ska, Minneapolis

 East Bde Maka Ska is a neighborhood within the Calhoun-Isles community in the U.S. city of Minneapolis.
-It was formerly known as East Calhoun prior to August 2021.
+It was known as East Calhoun prior to August 2021.

 The neighborhood is located south of the East Isles neighborhood and its northern portion along with parts of the East Isles, Lowry Hill East, and South Uptown neighborhoods forms the city's Uptown district.
 East Bde Maka Ska is bordered on the north by Lake Street, on the east by Hennepin Avenue, on the south by West 36th Street and on the west by Bde Maka Ska.
+It is in Ward 10, represented by council member Aisha Chughtai.

 History

 Neighborhood name

+East Bde Maka Ska is named for the lake that forms its western border, Bde Maka Ska.

-The neighborhood was named East Calhoun, after the formerly named Lake Calhoun, prior to August 2021.
+The neighborhood was initially named East Calhoun, after the former name for the lake, Lake Calhoun.
 In the aftermath of murder of George Floyd and greater awareness of racial justice issues, community members sought to change the name.
 The Minneapolis City Council approved a name change to East Bde Maka Ska change on July 23, 2021, which became effective July 31, 2021.
 The East Bde Maka Ska name is intended to honor the history of the Dakota people in the area.

-The neighborhood organization is referred to as ECCO (East Calhoun Community Organization).